grafana/k8s-monitoring-helm/charts/feature-integrations/README.md

     ```

 *   `integrations/<slug>-values.yaml` - The values that will be used for each instance.
 This must include `name` to
-    differentiate it from other instances, and any other settings that are specific to that instance.
+    differentiate it from other instances and any other settings that are specific to that instance.
 For example:

     ```yaml
     name: ""